vaadin-component-factory/vcf-toolbar-layout/README.md

   - **`hide-icons`** – automatically hides icons on items within the overflow popover.
 - **Keyboard Navigation:**
   Complete keyboard support for menu navigation.
-- **Custom Overflow Button:**
-  Use a custom overflow button by passing a button element with `slot="overflow-button"`.
 - **Grouping Items:**
   Group items by passing in a layout/container element; grouped items collapse and display together in the overflow popover.